jankroken/commandline/README.md

 ### A more advanced example ###

-Occationally, you might need to parse multiple occurences of a sequence of options.
+Occasionally, you might need to parse multiple occurrences of a sequence of options.
 The following example demonstrates both what the hell I'm talking about and how to do exactly that: